 The tell-tale black mask and ringed tail makes these highly intelligent grey-furred creatures easy to recognize.
 They tend to prefer heavily wooded areas where they have easy access to water, vegetation, and the trees in which they make their dens.
 Unfortunately, due to the loss of natural habitat which also limits their food supply, these adaptive omnivores have taken to eating human food – and even making their dens in inhabited areas.

 Raccoons can be a major nuisance.
 Any homeowner that has had contact with these masked creatures will tell you that they can be very destructive to both homes and businesses, getting into all sorts of mischief.
 They and their pups can cause thousands of dollars in damage if not handled in a quick and humane manner.
 It also carry many diseases — and are the largest carrier of rabies in North Carolina.
-Luckily, our licensed experts provide prevention service in the area which is called raccoon removal, Raleigh, Cary, Durham, Burlington, Winston-Salem, NC and all the surrounding areas.
+Luckily, our licensed experts provide prevention service in Guilford County.

 - Trash bags that are constantly torn to shreds